2captcha/2captcha-python/README.md

 # Python Module for 2Captcha API
-The easiest way to quickly integrate [2Captcha] captcha solving service into your code to automate solving of any types of captcha.
+The easiest way to quickly integrate the 2Captcha captcha-solving service into your code and automate the solving of any type of captcha.

 - [Python Module for 2Captcha API](#python-module-for-2captcha-api)
   - [Installation](#installation)